LaunchAcademy/sinatra-activerecord-starter-kit/README.md

 Uses [Sinatra Flash](https://github.com/SFEley/sinatra-flash)

 Flash messages allow you to send information across page redirects.
 However, only short messages may be sent.
 Long messages or large objects tend to result in the Flash messages being cleared.
-In the layout page, a placeholder for `flash[:notice]` has already been added.
+In the `/app/views/layout.erb`, a message box for `flash[:notice]` has already been added.

 **Example:**
 ```ruby